Aaron-Bopp/TIM/30_Topics/32_Terms/Adenosine.md

 Adenosine partially comes from recycling ATP
 ^[[Why Your Sleep Schedule Sucks (And How To Fix It!) - YouTube](https://youtu.be/1aogY1Tm2Lo?t=1914)]

-When administered Adenosine can give the [[feeling of impending doom]] ^[[Patient Cardiac Rhythm Is Important for EMS Adenosine Administration - JEMS](https://www.jems.com/administration-and-leadership/patient-cardiac-rhythm-important-ems-ade/)]
+When administered Adenosine can give the [[sense of impending doom|feeling of impending doom]] ^[[Patient Cardiac Rhythm Is Important for EMS Adenosine Administration - JEMS](https://www.jems.com/administration-and-leadership/patient-cardiac-rhythm-important-ems-ade/)]